MINI NO-BAKE KEY LIME CHEESECAKES — These smooth and creamy no-bake cheesecakes are bursting with key lime flavor, and so easy to make!

 These do start to soften up pretty quickly once you remove them from the freezer, so I don’t recommend taking them out more than 15 minutes before serving.

-It also works well to serve these in small Mason jars.
+You can make these cheesecakes in a muffin tin lined with paper liners, but I really like serving them in small Mason jars.
 You’ll use more filling per cheesecake, so the recipe won’t yield as many servings, but it makes for a great presentation!

 Mini No Bake Key Lime Cheesecakes

-- Line 12 muffin pan cups with paper liners.
+- Arrange 8-10 mini Mason jars or dessert dishes on a baking sheet.
+Or line 12 muffin pan cups with paper liners.

 - In a small bowl, combine graham cracker crumbs and and melted butter.
 Press one tablespoon of crumbs into the bottom of each liner.